sayed8901/job_portal_system_backend/README.md

 ### Job Listings

 - Employers can create job listings by providing details such as job title, description, requirements, and location.
-- Job listings should display key information, such as the job title, company name, and date posted.
+- Job listings contain key information, such as the job title, company name, and date posted.

 ### Job Details